-This Greenway Neighborhood scenario is a concept that maximizes connectivity to allow greater access to neighborhood assets such as parks, trails, and schools.
+This Neighborhood Scenario illustrates a concept for maximizing connectivity to allow greater access to neighborhood assets such as parks, trails, and schools.
 Residential areas provide an attractive and vibrant mix of well-designed housing types and densities.
 The neighborhood concept is anchored by a small, mixed-use commercial area.